The Best Medical Schools in Canada – 2025

 9) University of Saskatchewan

 The University of Saskatchewan is the province’s only medical school, so it aims predominantly to serve and support local residents.
-Students can earn a certificate in global health that combines academic courses with intense urban-based service experiences in underserved community clinics, in addition to rural, remote, and Indigenous communities in Saskatchewan.
-This school also only accepts applications from Canadian citizens or permanent residents, who have lived in Canada for at least three years prior to applying.
+Students can earn a certificate in global health that combines academic courses with intense urban-based service experiences in underserved community clinics, as well as rural, remote, and Indigenous communities in Saskatchewan.
+This school also only accepts applications from Canadian citizens or permanent residents who have lived in Canada for at least three years prior to applying.

 10) Northern Ontario School of Medicine

-Becoming Canada’s first independent medical university in 2022, Northern Ontario School of Medicine uses a distributed, community-engaged learning model for its small yearly class of 64 students divided between two campuses in Sudbury and Thunder Bay.
-The program enables students to gain valuable experience working in both Indigenous and francophone communities in Northern Ontario through a patient-centered medical curriculum.
+Becoming Canada’s first independent medical university in 2022, Northern Ontario School of Medicine uses a distributed, community-engaged learning model for its small yearly class of 64.
+Divided between two campuses in Sudbury and Thunder Bay, the program enables students to gain valuable experience working in both Indigenous and francophone communities in Northern Ontario.

 11) University of Sherbrooke